Managing real estate in times of crisis: 3 reasons smart building technology is essential

 Smart building technology also integrates with your security systems and offers site usage functionality to monitor who’s coming and going.
 This helps ensure the safety of these environments for the essential workers who have to go into work, even when your security staff has to stay at home.

 Failing to react during a crisis and leaving your facilities running while they remain empty can be really detrimental to your brand.
 While heating and cooling are essentially invisible, leaving the lights on while buildings sit unoccupied sends a message of carelessness and demonstrates an obvious lack of operational agility.
 This is particularly true as millions face hardship and unemployment.
 Adjusting your facilities publicly demonstrates to surrounding communities and even your own employees that your brand is conscientious, efficient and sustainability oriented.

 Safeguarding your portfolio for the next global crisis

 Every year seems to bring a new global crisis, highlighting the importance of having a truly resilient risk management strategy in place.
-Moreover, smart building tech gives a clear advantage to the property owners and managers that have prepared for the worst.
+Moreover, smart building technology gives a clear advantage to the property owners and managers that have prepared for the worst.

 It’s now crucial that real estate organizations prepare for the next global crisis to absorb diminished property value and cancelled leases.
 At the same time, the companies poised to take advantage of the eventual market upturn are the ones that will truly flourish.

 Some real estate companies are actually using the current economic pause to upscale their tech and create a core team of smart building professionals.
-Timing is everything – because smart building technology creates new value and efficiency that compounds over time, the big industry winners and losers are being established right now.
+Timing is everything – because smart building solutions create new value and efficiency that compounds over time, the big industry winners and losers are being established right now.
 There are some extremely talented and technology-oriented professionals in the market at the moment and digitization is only going to accelerate for the most competitive CRE organizations.

 Find out how to safeguard your commercial portfolio in a global crisis – sign up for Switch Automation’s e-newsletter.